--

 Collaborative additions

-EVCO Plastics has now deployed two UR5s and two UR10s at the DeForest plant.
+EVCO Plastics has now deployed two UR5 and two UR10 at the DeForest plant.
 Named after their payload in kilos, the cobots are placed on wheels and can be moved around the factory floors.
 Jason Glanzer, automation engineer at EVCO plastics, is not new to robotics—EVCO has numerous traditional, Cartesian robot cells—but what surprised him about the cobots was “how nicely they play with others” as he puts it.
 “The biggest difference between hard automation and collaborative robots is the set-up time.
 These cobots interface well with many products--UR has really been on top of continuously improving compatibility, which was really important for us,” he says, highlighting the UR+ platform that certifies grippers, vision cameras, software and other peripherals to work seamlessly with UR cobots.

 Self-sufficient automation